 Although Nikola Tesla went quite unnoticed for the better part of his life, Tesla CEO Elon Musk has experienced no problems making an impact in the automotive industry.
 Based in Palo Alto, California, Tesla manufactures and designs electric vehicles and powertrain components, becoming the first automaker to offer highway-compatible cars to the general consumer.
 The company has also recently started focusing on electric charging and charging stations, in a bid to pave way for mass adoption of sustainable energy.

-Apart from making futuristic self-driving cars with surreal design and features, Tesla intensely focuses on reinventing the car buying experience to make customers come back for more.
+Apart from making futuristic self-driving cars with surreal designs and features, Tesla intensely focuses on reinventing the car buying experience to make customers come back for more.
 From the very start of the customer journey, the company provides an Omnichannel digital experience with the brand at the center.

 Tesla showrooms feature coffee bars, internet stations with WiFi access, free international calls, and an open service bay technicians can be seen working on Tesla cars.
 If you’re working at a Tesla showroom, you aren’t a mere Salesman – but a Customer Experience Specialist.
 Essentially, once you become a part of Tesla’s customer journey, the company goes to extreme lengths to ensure a complete customer-centric car buying experience.
 With Tesla, car buying has become as simple as placing an order on Amazon.

 Apart from customer experience, the company’s proactive online customer support is quite commendable.
 Quite frankly, social media is a big part of customer service at Tesla.
-The company is a really good example of Twitter and Facebook being used for digital customer service, and strives to provide a swift response.
+The company is a really good example of Twitter and Facebook being used for digital customer service and strives to provide a swift response.
 Not to mention, Elon Musk is a bigtime Twitter user, and is often seen on the microblogging platform to connect with his audience and offer insights.
 Apart from this, their blog is used as a customer service tool for important announcements and updates.

 A successful company considers a complaint as feedback, and Tesla is one of the best examples of high value customer service and prompt feedback-to-action implementation.
-Just recently - a Twitter user complained that drivers left their cars parked in front of charging stations even after they were fully charged - resulting in a queue of waiting Teslas lined up to charge.
+Just recently – a Twitter user complained that drivers left their cars parked in front of charging stations even after they were fully charged – resulting in a queue of waiting Teslas lined up to charge.
 Elon Musk agreed it was ‘becoming an issue’, and only six days later, the company introduced a ‘fleet-wide idle fee’ for better supercharger availability.
 What we can learn from this?
-Prompt feedback consideration, response and implementation goes a long way in ensuring customer loyalty.
+Prompt feedback consideration, response and implementation go a long way in ensuring customer loyalty.

-Disney: Magical Customer Experiences Drive Retention and Loyalty
+Disney Customer Experience: Magical Customer Experiences Drive Retention and Loyalty

 “I don’t want you guys sitting behind desks.
 I want you out in the park, watching what people are doing and finding out how you can make the place more enjoyable for them.”